RaymonDev/ChessBot/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.

+## Disclaimer
+Please note that the use of bots on chess.com is prohibited by the site's terms of service.
+This project is intended for educational purposes only and should not be used to violate chess.com's policies.

 ## License
 This project is licensed under the MIT License.